NPS/NWC Overarching Board

 |Dr. Elisabeth Paté-Cornell is the Burt and Deedee McMurtry Professor and past Chair of the Department of Management Science and Engineering at Stanford University.
 Elisabeth’s specialty is engineering risk analysis with application to complex systems (space, medical).
 Her research has focused on explicit consideration of human and organizational factors in the analysis of failure risks, and recently, on the use of game theory in risk analysis.
 Applications in the last few years have included counter-terrorism and nuclear counter-proliferation problems.
 She is a member of the NAE and of several boards (Aerospace, Draper, InQtel, etc.).
 She was a member of the PFIAB until December 2008.
 She holds an Engineer degree (Applied Math/CS) from the Institut Polytechnique de Grenoble (France), and an MS in Operations Research and a PhD in Engineering-Economic Systems, both from Stanford University.|

-There are two Federal members of the Naval Postgraduate School Board of Advisors Subcommittee.
-They are the Deputy Chief of Naval Operations (Manpower, Personnel, Training and Education) (N1), and Commandant of the Dwight D. Eisenhower School for National Security and Resource Strategy.
+There are two Federal Members of the Committee.
+They are the Deputy Chief of Naval Operations (Manpower, Personnel, Training, and Education) (N1), and the Commandant, Training and Education Command of the Marine Corps.

 |Vice Adm.
 Robert Burke grew up in Portage, Michigan, and holds bachelor’s and master’s degrees in electrical engineering from Western Michigan University and the University of Central Florida.
 He assumed duties as the Navy’s 58th chief of naval personnel, May 27, 2016.
 Serving concurrently as the deputy chief of naval operations (Manpower, Personnel, Training and Education) (N1), he is responsible for the planning and programming of all manpower, personnel, training and education resources for the U.S. Navy.
 He manages an annual operating budget of $29 billion and leads more than 26,000 employees engaged in the recruiting, personnel management, training and development of Navy personnel.
 His responsibilities include overseeing Navy Recruiting Command, Navy Personnel Command and Naval Education and Training Command.|